-An acronym for Senatus Populesque Romanus, SPQR translates to “The People and Senate of Rome” and was the emblem of the Roman Empire.
+An acronym for Senatus Populusque Romanus, SPQR translates to “The People and Senate of Rome” and was the emblem of the Roman Empire.

-A proud recipient of a Michelin star for 2013, we strive for balance in offering the highest quality of food, wine and service for each guest’s experience in a comfortable and inviting atmosphere.
+Today, SPQR is a Northern California restaurant inspired by Italian cuisine and wine and is the proud recipient of a Michelin star.
+Led by Chef Matthew Accarrino, a Food & Wine “Best New Chef” (class of 2014), SPQR strives for balance in offering the highest quality of food, wine and service for each guest’s experience in an intimate and inviting atmosphere.